• Skip to main content

 How to dye using plants

-Also, check out Natural Dyeing: How to Make Beautiful Natural Dyes, which is an overview of the natural dyeing process and the basic steps for creating your natural dyes.
+Also, check out Natural Dyeing: How to Make Beautiful Natural Dyes, an overview of natural dyeing, and the basic steps for creating natural dyes.

-Each item on this list includes the following information if I was able to source it.
+Each item on this list includes the following information if I could source it.

-• Latin name of plant for easier identification
+- Latin name of the plant for easier identification

-Use this information to pursue your naturally dyeing experiments.
-And check out Textile Indie’s other Natural Dyeing resources for more information.
+Use this information to pursue your natural dyeing experiments.
+Check out Textile Indie’s other Natural Dyeing resources for more details.

 Use the button below to download a printable list of dyeing materials.